-As reported by Kotaku, Bobby Kotick held an earnings call with investors where he confirmed that Activision Blizzard achieved "record results" in 2018, but they still didn't meet the company's targets.
+As by Kotaku, Bobby Kotick held an earnings call with investors where he confirmed that Activision Blizzard achieved "record results" in 2018, but they still didn't meet the company's targets.
 Furthermore, expectations for 2019 are lower and as a result of these two factors, the company will be releasing eight per cent of their staff.

 Most of the employees who lost their jobs are seemingly support and publishing-oriented, with Activision Blizzard focusing more on the development teams.
 In fact, the company will be looking to bolster their development ranks for blockbuster franchises such as Call of Duty and Diablo.

 This is not an odd occurrence for Call of Duty as it releases annually, along with being one of the best-performing franchises on Activision Blizzard's roster.
 Meanwhile, increasing the development team for Diablo could either mean a proper new game is on the way or that the company decided to double down on Diablo Immortal.